lindegroup/autopkgr/README.md

 AutoPkgr makes these tasks a piece of cake:

 - Installation of AutoPkg itself.
-- Installation of Git, which AutoPkg requires.
+- Installation of Git, which AutoPkg uses.
 - Discovery of and subscription to the repositories and recipes you need.
 - Automatic scheduled checks of the recipes you choose.
 - Email, Slack, or HipChat notifications when new software is packaged.
 - Ability to easily create and edit AutoPkg recipe overrides.
-- One-click access to common folders that AutoPkg admins need.
+- Easy access to common folders that AutoPkg admins need.
-- Basic integration of AutoPkg with popular software distribution frameworks like [Munki](https://www.munki.org/munki/), [Casper Suite](http://www.jamfsoftware.com/products/), [Absolute Manage](https://www.absolute.com/en/products/absolute-manage), and [MacPatch](https://macpatch.github.io/).
+- Basic integration of AutoPkg with popular software distribution frameworks like [Munki](https://www.munki.org/munki/), [Casper Suite](http://www.jamfsoftware.com/products/), [Absolute Manage](https://www.absolute.com/en/products/absolute-manage), [FileWave](https://www.filewave.com/), and [MacPatch](https://macpatch.github.io/).

 ![divider](doc-images/divider.png)